 14. Simone Veil

-One of the most recent burials at the Panthéon is Simone Veil.
+One of the handful of women buried at the Panthéon is Simone Veil.
 A member of the French resistance, she survived the Holocaust having been imprisoned both at Auschwitz and Bergen-Belsen as a teenager.

 She would go on to become health minister of France in the 1970s, becoming a fierce advocate for women’s rights, and in particular the right of abortion.
 She would also become President of the European Parliament from 1979 to 1982, the first woman to hold that office.